 The chargeable consideration also includes any VAT you pay on the transaction.

 Items not included in the chargeable consideration

 For example, if the seller includes carpets in the sale, the buyer and seller must agree a fair price bearing in mind their age and quality.
-Subtract this from the price paid to find the chargeable consideration.
+Subtract this from the price paid to get the chargeable consideration.

-The same rules apply if the seller includes moveable assets, for example machinery, in the sale of a business.
+The same rules apply if the seller includes moveable assets (for example, machinery) in the sale of a business.
 The part of the sale price allocated to such assets must be fair and reasonable.